CastXML/pygccxml/docs/query_interface.rst

     ``RECURSIVE_DEFAULT`` variable.
 Its initial value is ``True``.
 So, if you don't pass ``recursive`` argument, the value of ``RECURSIVE_DEFAULT`` variable will be used.
-This "yet another level of indirection" allows you to configure :doc:`pygccxml <pygccxml>` "select" functions in one place for all project.
+This "yet another level of indirection" allows you to configure pygccxml "select" functions in one place for all project.

   * ``allow_empty``

-    Python boolean object, it says :doc:`pygccxml <pygccxml>` what to do if query returns empty.
+    Python boolean object, it says pygccxml what to do if query returns empty.

     If ``allow_empty`` is ``False``, then exception
     ``RuntimeError( "Multi declaration query returned 0 declarations." )``